xenloops/talk-dogfood-pipeline-ci/jenkins_demo.md

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-* That demonstrates the most basic of Jenkins functionality.
+* That demonstrates the most basic of Jenkins functionality
 * But nothing very interesting!
+* Jenkins can automate anything you can do with a computer
-* Now let's do something useful.
+* Now let's do something useful

 <br /><br /><br /><br />